 Focusing on keywords alone and blindly imitating competition is not a good start for building a website that ranks well in Google.
-A successful website is rather a result of following good SEO guidelines and, most importantly, avoiding common mistakes and pitfalls that costs you time and money.
+A successful website is rather a result of following good SEO guidelines by Web Chimpy and, most importantly, avoiding common mistakes and pitfalls that costs you time and money.

 1. No internal links

-Internal links basically mean that a page on a domain name is linked to another page on the same domain name.
+Internal links basically mean that a page on a domain name is linked to another page on the same domain name- read at the blog.
 Such links allow users to navigate your website (in a meaningful way) and contribute to its ranking.